-P. Lambrinovo, Smilets, Aydemir and Kalipetrovo are considered to be directly impacted by the Project ("direct AOI communities") considering that they have some project infrastructure (PV site or OHTL) within the boundary of their communities and / or are within the direct AOI as defined by various topics (e.g. noise or air quality) in the topic specific impact assessment chapters to follow.
+P. Lambrinovo, Smilets, Aydemir, Kalipetrovo are considered to be directly impacted by the PV Project ("direct AOI communities") considering that they have some project infrastructure (PV site or OHTL) within the boundary of their communities and / or are within the direct AOI as defined by various topics (e.g. noise or air quality) in the topic specific impact assessment chapters to follow.
 Information on project affected people is provided in chapter 15.
+Silistra and Tsenovich are considered to be indirectly affected communities ("Indirect AOI communities) as they do not have any direct project impacts from the PV project infrastructure, noise or transportation impacts), but they may experience some indirect impacts resulting from temporary labour influx and indirect socio-economic benefits e.g. employment opportunities, as elaborated further in topic specific impact assessment chapters to follow.

-Silistra and Tsenovich are considered to be indirectly affected communities ("Indirect AOI communities) as they do not have any direct project impacts (e.g. from project infrastructure, noise or transportation impacts), but there may be indirect socio-economic benefits e.g. employment opportunities, that can be realised in these locations as elaborated further in topic specific impact assessment chapters to follow.
-Topic specific AOI are defined in the relevant impact assessment chapters that follow.
-The approximate boundaries for the administrative areas of each village are depicted in Figure 87.
+The approximate boundaries for the administrative areas of each village are depicted in Figure 81.
 Most of the land around the site is agricultural and other receptors include agricultural users, farm workers and road users.
-The residential areas are further illustrated in Figure 87.
+The residential areas are further illustrated in Figure 82.

-Figure 87: Towns and villages administrative areas (approximate)
+Figure 81: Towns and villages administrative areas (approximate)